A Guideline-Aware AI Agent for Zero-Shot Target Volume Auto-Delineation: Results

 \subsection{Experimental Setup}

-\paragraph{Dataset.} We retrospectively collected IRB-approved (IRB No. SMC 2024-11-122) planning CT scans from 40 patients with mid-thoracic esophageal cancer.
+\paragraph{Dataset.} We retrospectively collected planning CT scans from 40 patients with mid-thoracic esophageal cancer, provided by Samsung Medical Center under the approval of the Data Review Board (DRB No. D2025-0006) and the Institutional Review Board (IRB No. SMC 2024-11-122).
 For each case, an experienced radiation oncologist delineated ground truth (GT) contours for the GTV, CTV, and PTV in accordance with the IJROBP expert consensus guideline~\cite{wu2015}.
 All CT images were anonymized and exported from the Eclipse treatment planning system.

 \paragraph{Comparative Methods.} We compared OncoAgent against three supervised DL baselines: (1) nnU-Net~\cite{isensee2021}, a robust, self-configuring medical image segmentation framework; (2) DDAU-Net~\cite{yousefi2021}, a state-of-the-art dual-attention model for esophageal target volume segmentation; and (3) nnU-Net (GTV Prior), a strong baseline utilizing both CT images and GT GTV masks as a 2-channel input for GTV-guided segmentation~\cite{kihara2023}.
 The DL models were trained on 32 cases, and both the DL models and OncoAgent were evaluated on the remaining 8 test cases.